ChrysoliteAzalea/giantess_story/story.md

 "Yeah, I feel for you", Fragrance said, and then took Anwyll and gave him a kiss.

 "Anwyll, I have something to tell you.
 Today I am having a slumber party with my friends, Inessa and Radiance.
-Do you want to join us?", Fragrance asked her friend.
+Do you want to join us?"

 "Of course I do!", Anwyll said joyfully.